DFE-Digital/register-early-career-teachers/documentation/site/content/product/principles.md

 For example, rather than have a table in our database for each distinct user group, we've decided to use a 'users' table with relationships to other tables.
 This means if the user groups involved in the services change, it should be easier to make the necessary changes to the data model.

+We sometimes might need to spend extra time to organise things nicely rather than taking the quicker option that is potentially less flexible.

 ## Self-sustainability over building more

 We want to build features that users can use, without having to depend too much on support or even developer assistance.